 So how do you feel reading all those posts floating around on social media about responsibility in relationships?
 Inadequate?
 Immature?
 Ill-equipped?
-And yet, deep inside, you really do want to be proactive and responsible.
+Deep inside, you really do want to be proactive and responsible.
 But how?
 Well, you can’t just wake up one morning and decide, “I will be responsible from this very moment”.
-Not exactly sure how to go about it?
+So, then, how exactly do you go about it?
 Let me help.

 The 7 Different Forms Of Responsibility In Relationships

 How do you show responsibility to someone you have a romantic relationship with?
-Let me give you a for instance.
-When your partner’s mother is going through surgery, they would need you by their side to survive the sleepless nights.
+Let us look at a hypothetical situation to help you understand.
+Say your partner’s mother is undergoing surgery.
+They would need you by their side to survive the sleepless nights.
 Your constant support, emotional or financial, will automatically enhance their level of trust in you.
-Believe it or not, efforts speak for a thousand words.
+Believe it or not, actions speak louder than words.

-Fear of responsibility in relationships can be crippling if you treat it like a nine-to-five job.
-To be honest, you are not bound to any of these.
-Responsibility in relationships is an organic process developing simultaneously with genuine feelings and a sense of care between two people.
-Responsibility comes in many forms which give a different narrative to every relationship dynamic.
+Fear of responsibility in relationships, on the other hand, can be crippling, especially if you feel like you’re taking on too much too soon.
+Being responsible in a relationship is an organic process that goes hand-in-hand with genuine feelings and a sense of care between two people.
+Responsibility comes in many forms which give a different narrative to a relationship dynamic.
 Let’s discuss the seven big ones that you just cannot gloss over:

 1. Emotional responsibility in relationships is the most desired